Skip to content

 Geochronology Standards

 Standard minerals are an essential component of geochronology, and they are difficult to obtain.
-Ensure you re-use standard mineral grains/crystals for multiple analyses.
+Ensure you re-use standard mineral grains/crystals for multiple analyses if possible; this may not be an option for some dating techniques.
 If you mount your samples on pucks, we encourage you to mount your standard grains on a separate puck or other mount so it/they can be used many times rather than just once for each sample.

-Unfortunately, we are no longer able to provide the range of standards that we offered previously, due to a lack of access to original rock material, and lack of time to process what we do have.
-As of August 2023, we have processed some Fish Canyon Tuff, Duluth FC1, and Mount McClure.
-However, It was not enough to fill all prior requests.
-Over the next few months we hope to restock some supplies and will make an effort to fill prior requests before new requests.
+Unfortunately, we are no longer able to provide the range of standards that we offered previously, due to a lack of access to original rock material and lack of time to process what we do have.
+As of September 2024, we have processed some Fish Canyon Tuff, Duluth FC1, and Mount McClure.
+However, the zircon yields in particular are very poor.
+We will try to fill requests based on available minerals.

 Geochronology standards potentially available, dependent on supplies: